 • Between 1989-90 and 1996-1998 national surveys by the Vincent Wildlife Trust across the UK showed that water voles were lost from 67.5% of occupied sites (Ed.
 Jeffries 2003).
 Subsequently, the water vole is considered to be one of the most threatened mammal species in the UK.

-• The Forestry Commission has reversed the loss of grassy streamside vegetation in Kielder by replanting forests back from the stream edge after felling.
+• Forestry England has reversed the loss of grassy streamside vegetation in Kielder by replanting forests back from the stream edge after felling.
 This has led to a very significant increase in good water vole habitat.
 Mink numbers are greatly reduced in Kielder from a high in the 1980s, although there are still occasional records in the area.

 Download and enjoy our Water Vole Activity Book.